OTAs

 How to Prevent Squatters

 By now, it’s probably clear that the best way to protect yourself from problems with squatters is to keep your property booked only by vetted guests and take preventative measures.
-So how to prevent squatters from occupying your vacation rental?
+So, how do you prevent squatters from occupying your vacation rental?
 Here is what you can do.

 Screen and verify your Airbnb guests

 You should only accept bookings from verified guests on Airbnb (those with the verified badge beside their name).
 Besides, you should do your homework before allowing someone to book your rental.
 Check out the reviews written by other Airbnb hosts about the guest’s previous stays.
-We also recommend searching for additional information about potential guests online and looking through their social media accounts on Instagram, Facebook, or Twitter.
-That will help you verify the information they provided in their Airbnb profiles.
+We also recommend searching for additional information about potential guests online and looking through their social media.
+That will help you verify the information they provided in their Airbnb profiles and gain a sense of whether they’re legitimate.

 Ask your guests to sign a rental agreement

-Signing a rental agreement that clearly states all the terms and conditions of the stay is another measure you can use to avoid dealing with Airbnb squatters.
+Signing a rental agreement that clearly states all the terms and conditions of the stay is another way to avoid dealing with Airbnb squatters.
 If you decide to do so, you should clarify these requirements in your house rules before finalizing a booking.
 This extra step can help you support your case if you need to go through the eviction process.

 Encourage bookings through Airbnb